dalgwen/openhab-addons/bundles/org.openhab.automation.javascripting/src/doc/README.md

   it is loaded, compiled into memory and its onLoad() method is executed.
   Then it is parsed for @Rule annotations and the rules are activated.

 * You can use a raw script with no "boilerplate" code and direct instructions by NOT specifiying a class in your script (not putting a `public class` declaration).
 Your script will automatically be wrapped in a Class and an onLoad method.
 You obviously cannot declare any method within this raw script (because it is itself contained in the onLoad method), but you can use import or package declarations (they will be extracted and put in the start of the resulting script).

 * Java script classes do not see other script classes.
 Each one has its own ClassLoader.
-This is a consequence of the way openHAB JSR223 and the Java ScriptEngine works, each script is loaded separately and so has its own memory ClassLoader.
-You can use the Library annotation to circumvent this limitation : each script will still have its own ClassLoader, but all @Library annotated classes will also be compiled with each of them.
+This is a consequence of the way openHAB JSR223 and the Java ScriptEngine works : each script is loaded separately and so has its own memory ClassLoader.
+You can use create libraries (see below) to circumvent this limitation : each script will still have its own ClassLoader, but all annotated classes will also be compiled with each of them.

-* you can also use libraries if you package them as [OSGI bundles](#library-code).
+* you can also use libraries packaged as [OSGI bundles](#library-code), or with the library directory (see below)

 * you can use openHAB classes from the packages listed in [bnd.bnd](bnd.bnd).

 * openHAB Java Scripting requires openHAB 3.3.0 or later

+# Generated helper classes

+On startup, and on every item/thing modifications, this plugin will generate helper classes files in the conf/automation/lib/java directory :
+* Items.java List all items in your openHAB instance
+* Things.java List all thing in your openHAB instance
+* One class for each addon Action available
+All theses classes, because they are in the lib directory, are compiled alongside your custom scripts and automatically available.

 # Remote Debugging